Partial domain adaptation enables cross domain cell type annotation between scRNA-seq and snRNA-seq: Materials and Method

 \subsection{Datasets}

 Various scRNA-seq and snRNA-seq data are compiled from previous publications.
-Most datasets are previously preprocessed, the datasets needing preprocessing are preprocessed using scanpy\cite{wolf2018scanpy}.
+Most datasets are preprocessed; datasets that require preprocessing are preprocessed using Scanpy \cite {wolf2018scanpy}.
 We gathered cells from the bladder, kidney, the mouse cortex, and the frozen and fresh tumor tissues.

-For bladder cell types, the dataset is GSE267964\cite{santo2025exploring}, which contains two subsets, Immune and Stromal.
+For bladder cell types, the dataset is GSE267964 \cite {santo2025exploring}, which contains two subsets, Immune and Stromal.
 The datasets are preprocessed in advance and paired.

-Moreover, we also collected unpaired scRNA-seq and snRNA-seq of kidney cell types from different publications, GSE140989\cite{menon2020single}, which is the scRNA-seq, and GSE121862\cite{lake2019single}, which is the snRNA-seq.
+Moreover, we also collected unpaired scRNA-seq and snRNA-seq of kidney cell types from different publications, GSE140989 \cite {menon2020single}, which is the scRNA-seq, and GSE121862 \cite {lake2019single}, which is the snRNA-seq.
 The cell type labels are gathered from a previous study on annotating cell types in kidneys from scRNA-seq and snRNA-seq using traditional machine learning methods.

-For frozen and fresh tumor cell types, the datasets were gathered from the GEO database under accession number GSE140819, which contains many types of frozen tumors of ScRNA-seq and SnRNA-seq.
-We collected the cell types from metastatic breast cancer(MBC) and Chronic lymphocytic leukemia(CLL), then we further preprocessed them by filtering cells and genes that have low counts.
+For frozen and fresh tumor cell types, the datasets were gathered from the GEO database under accession number GSE140819, which contains many types of frozen tumors of scRNA-seq and snRNA-seq.
+We collected the cell types from metastatic breast cancer (MBC) and Chronic lymphocytic leukemia (CLL), then we further preprocessed them by filtering cells and genes that have low counts.

-For mouse cortical cell types, the datasets are gathered from the GEO database under accession number GSE123454\cite{bakken2018single}.
+For mouse cortical cell types, the datasets are gathered from the GEO database under accession number GSE123454 \cite {bakken2018single}.
 All the cell type labels are collected from previous publications, with each cell annotated.

 The detailed statistics of the datasets are shown in Table \ref{stat_data}, including the number of samples, genes, and the number of unique cell types in each dataset.

 Moreover, we provide the detailed adaptation settings between each dataset in Table \ref{setting}.
 These include a total of eight adaptation scenarios: four partial settings and four closed-set settings.
 Each configuration specifies the source–target dataset pairs, the shared and non-shared label spaces.